Super Mario RPG remake shows off new features that make for an even more interesting JRPG

 The Super Mario RPG remake is coming to Switch on November 17, 2023.

-Super Mario RPG fans would like to remind you that this lesser-known classic defined Princess Peach as we know her
+Super Mario RPG fans would like to remind you that this lesser-known classic defined Princess Peach as we know her.

-Austin freelanced for the likes of PC Gamer, Eurogamer, IGN, Sports Illustrated, and more while finishing his journalism degree, and he's been with GamesRadar+ since 2019.
-They've yet to realize that his position as a senior writer is just a cover up for his career-spanning Destiny column, and he's kept the ruse going with a focus on news and the occasional feature, all while playing as many roguelikes as possible.
+Austin has been a game journalist for 12 years, having freelanced for the likes of PC Gamer, Eurogamer, IGN, Sports Illustrated, and more while finishing his journalism degree.
+He's been with GamesRadar+ since 2019.
+They've yet to realize his position is a cover for his career-spanning Destiny column, and he's kept the ruse going with a lot of news and the occasional feature, all while playing as many roguelikes as possible.